 Elizabet Conceicao - Movimento Trabalhadores Sem Terra, Brazil

 We as the MST are organising to defend life and nature.
 In the movement, we know that there is not only a climate crisis but a crisis of life.
 In Latin America, a big part of our energy still comes from fossil fuel.
 The same applies to our food, the region exports soybeans.
 This is the result of a system that produces profit not life.
-In Brazil 1 person die every day due to land conflict.
+In Brazil one person dies every day due to land conflict.
 “This is why we say the climate crisis is not natural, it has class race and territories”.
 In 2024, Brazil lost 4.1 million ha of forest.
 The region is responsible for 16% of global deforestation, despite being only 8% of the world’s population.
 Amazon has lost 20% of its original area, and is close to the point not to return.
 Beyond these numbers, the expansion of agribusiness through mining and fossil fuels – corporations, banks and global institutions are reshaping our land.
 Brazil’s agrarian structure has been organized to sustain export agriculture.
 Agribusiness is responsible for 74% of GHG emissions.
 Two sectors are at the head of the problem: energy system and the agribusiness model.
 In Latin America, 80% of our energy still comes from fossil fuels.
 Brazil, Venezuela, Colombia are among the biggest oil producers.
 The same logic with food: the region exports sugar, beef, coffee, soya.
 While 130 million suffer from food insecurity.
 These contradictions are the result of a system that produces profits, not food.
 They pollute rivers and forests.
 In Brazil, one person dies every 2 days in land and environmental conflicts.
 90% of environmental defenders are indigenous and peasant leaders.
 The climate crisis is not natural, it has a class, race and territory.

 Natacha Bruna – Cornell University